flukejones/asusctl/README.md

 Models GA401, GA502, GU502 support LED brightness change only (no RGB).

-If you model isn't getting the correct led modes, you can edit the file `/etc/asusd/asusd-ledmodes.toml`, the LED Mode numbers are as follows:
+If you model isn't getting the correct led modes, you can edit the file `/etc/asusd/asusd-ledmodes.toml`.

-- Static
-- Breathe
-- Strobe
-- Rainbow
-- Star
-- Rain
-- Highlight
-- Laser
-- Ripple
-- Pulse
-- Comet
-- Flash

-use `cat /sys/class/dmi/id/product_name` to get details about your laptop.
+Use `cat /sys/class/dmi/id/product_name` to get details about your laptop.
 You must restart the `asusd.service` after editing.

 # Keybinds